Valongo Wharf: History

 Until the mid-1770s, slaves disembarked at Praia do Peixe, now called Praça 15, and were traded in Rua Direita (today Rua 1º de Março), in the center of Rio de Janeiro, in plain sight.
 In 1774, a new legislation established the transfer of this market to the region of Valongo, on the initiative of the second Marquis of Lavradio, Dom Luís de Almeida Portugal Soares de Alarcão d'Eça e Melo Silva Mascarenhas, viceroy of Brazil, alarmed at "The terrible custom of as soon as the blacks disembark in the port from the African coast, enter the city through the main public thoroughfares, not only loaded with innumerable diseases but naked".

 The market was transferred, but the wharf was not built yet, and the alternative was to disembark the slaves at the customs and immediately send them by boat to Valongo, from which they would jump directly onto the beach.
 In 1779 the slave trade finally settled in the Valongo area, where it reached its peak between 1808 with the arrival of the Portuguese royal family, and in 1831, when the slave trade to Brazil was banned, and it was done clandestinely.

-From 1808 the traffic nearly doubles, following the growth of the city that, after the transfer of the Portuguese court to Brazil, goes from 15 thousand to 30 thousand inhabitants.
+From 1808 the traffic nearly doubled, following the growth of the city that, after the transfer of the Portuguese court to Brazil, went from 15 thousand to 30 thousand inhabitants.
 However, it was not until 1811 that the wharf was built, and the landing was done directly on Valongo.
 From 1811 to 1831, between 500,000 and a million slaves landed there.
 At the end of the 1820s, the slave trade to Brazil was at its peak.
 Rio de Janeiro was then an important commercial slave trading post, and Valongo was the main gateway for blacks from Angola, East and Central West Africa - while in Maranhão and Bahia ships came from Guinea and West Africa respectively.

 In 1831, the transatlantic slave trade was banned, under pressure from England, and Valongo was closed.
-The traffickers then proceeded to make the landing in clandestine ports.
+The traffickers then proceeded to make the landings in clandestine ports.

 In 1843, a 60-centimeter thick embankment was made on the dock of Valongo for the construction of a new anchorage, destined to receive Princess Teresa Cristina, future wife of D. Pedro II.
 The wharf was then renamed 'Cais da Imperatriz'.
 But this also would eventually be buried in 1911, during the urban reform undertaken by mayor Pereira Passos.